Summary

 COMM 404: Using survey data, four students designed the challenge using: a cash prize, credit-based participation, and an App (Wizit) with QR codes to verify laps between the campus and Starbucks.

-COMM 200: Using 404’s challenge design, half the class competed with the other half, to win the most Wizit points.
+COMM 200: Piloting that challenge, half the class competed with the other half, to win the most Wizit points.

 Can we 'Speak Up' - Together?
 2

-• In addition to being fun, faculty indicated 2 main reasons educators might participate:
+• Faculty suggested 2 main reasons educators might participate:

 Community Engaged Scholarship

-The combination of service-learning and community engaged research resulted in: 3 conference presentations, 1 book chapter, and 1 grant application.
+Combining service-learning with community engaged research enabled presenting at 3 conferences, writing 1 book chapter and 1 grant application.

-We presented this health communication campaign poster at the 2010 mHealth Summit.
+We displayed this health communication campaign poster at the 2010 mHealth Summit.

 Can we 'Speak Up' - Together?
 1

-We wrote a chapter in Mary Gregerson’s edited, Technology Innovations for Behavioral Education (2011).
+• I wrote a chapter in Technology Innovations for Behavioral Education (2011), edited by Mary Gregerson.

-Finally, Dr. Kreps and I submitted a Robert Wood Johnson Foundation grant application, as well.
+• Dr. Kreps and I submitted a Robert Wood Johnson Foundation grant application.

 Conclusion